 - All hamsters enjoy running through tunnels and hiding in small spaces.
 Have a small ball, and any kind of tube large enough for your hamster to run through.

-Don't set your hamster near a drafty window, as they can catch a cold and get sick and die.
+- Don't set your hamster near a drafty window, as they can catch a cold and get sick and die.

 Questions and Answers

-I have a Russian bear hamster?
-Is there any special instructions I need to care for it?
+Are there any special instructions I need to care for it?

 Taking care of a Russian bear hamster is the same as with other kinds of hamsters.
 Just make sure that you have the following:

-- a good big cage with an exercise wheel or toys
+- A good big cage with an exercise wheel or toys.

-- feed your hamster decent hamster food that you can purchase from any pet store
+- Feed your hamster decent hamster food that you can purchase from any pet store.

 VisiHow QnA.
 This section is not written yet.
 Want to join in?
 Click EDIT to write this answer.